pagopa/template-java-spring-microservice/README.md

 TODO: generate a index with this tool: https://ecotrust-canada.github.io/markdown-toc/

+TODO: resolve all the TODOs in this template

 ---
 ## Api Documentation 📖
 See the [OpenApi 3 here.](TODO set your url)